-(2) LM = XXX LM = 303 LENGTH OF EQUIPOTENTIALS
+LM = XXX LM = 303 LENGTH OF EQUIPOTENTIALS

 LM is the array limit for the points to be plotted for any one equipotential.
 If a line simply stops in midstream, it may be desired to increase LM.
-Arrays BX and BY must be as large as LM.
+Note that surfaces with POT(4), 14, 24, etc., which stop trajectories, also cause equipotentials to stop when they get near one of these potentials.

-(3) EQLN = 0 to 20 EQLN = 1 NO. OF CORRECTIONS
+EQLN = 0 to 20 EQLN = 1 NO. OF CORRECTIONS

-EQLN controls the iterative corrections made as each point is found along the equipotential line.
-These corrections prevent the lines from deviating from sharply curving equipotential lines.
+EQLN controls the iterative corrections made as each point is found along the equipotential line These corrections prevent the lines from deviating from sharply curving equipotential lines.
 The default value, EQLN = 1, is usually adequate.

-(4) EQST = X EQST = 2 STEPS PER MESH UNIT
+EQST = X EQST = 2 STEPS PER MESH UNIT